 The composite hatchets are made from a synthetic material that is lighter and stronger than a traditional hatchet.
-The head is often build directly into the handle and cannot be replaced.
+The head is often built directly into the handle and cannot be replaced.
 This means that it does not require as much maintenance but can be more durable over time.
-For beginner outdoorsman, then I would recommend a composite design.
+For beginner outdoorsmen, then I would recommend a composite design.

 6 Best Hatchets for Camping

 One of the most popular hatchets, and rightly so, is the Fiskars X7 Composite Hatchet.
-It is specially designed for chopping kindling and has a number of features that make it the top of my list.
-Fiskar’s claim that the composite handle material (called FiberComp) is virtually unbreakable.
+It is specially designed for chopping kindling and has a number of features that make it at the top of my list.
+Fiskar’s claims that the composite handle material (called FiberComp) is virtually unbreakable.

 Is it unbreakable?
 No, but it is extremely strong and lightweight.